Winner and loser effects: Hierarchy formation

 Winner and loser effects also can be attributed to the formation of hierarchies.
 A study done on Xiphophorus helleri, also known as the green swordtail had shown that individuals who won were more likely to assume alpha or higher ranked positions in a hierarchy, while individuals who lost were more likely to assume omega or lower ranked positions in a hierarchy.
-Neutral individuals who have little to no experience with aggression interactions fall in an intermediate position between winners and losers forming the Winner-Neutral-Loser (W-N-L) hierarchy.
+Neutral individuals who have little to no experience with aggression interactions fall in an intermediate position between winners and losers forming the winner–neutral–loser (W–N–L) hierarchy.

 Hierarchies can also be affected by the strength of the winner or loser effects acting upon it.
 Winner effects alone typically produce linear hierarchies where organism A wins all encounters, organism B wins all encounters except against organism A, organism C loses all encounters except against organism D, and organism D loses all encounters.
 This linear relationship is typically shown as (A > B > C > D).
 Loser effects unlike winner effects do not show this linear relationship because animals experiencing loser effects do not fight which makes it difficult to assign a position in a hierarchy.

 Examples

 Loser effects in copperhead snakes

 Copperhead snakes rely on aggressive behaviours to fight for a prospective mate.
 Since aggressive behaviours in this species are selected for reproduction, winner and loser effects could have an effect on these aggressive behaviours and therefore the animals reproductive success.
-Male copperhead snakes, who have not had an aggressive interaction in months, when put in a situation to fight for a female is likely to win an encounter on the basis that his body size is larger than that of the other fighter.
+A male copperhead snake, who has not had an aggressive interaction in months, when put in a situation to fight for a female is likely to win an encounter on the basis that his body size is larger than that of the other fighter.

 When copperhead snakes are tested to see if winner effects affect their ability to win an encounter it was found that there was no winner effect.
 This was attributed to winners to always accept challenges from other males (even if larger), and were found to be more excitable because of this.
 This indicated that previous experience in winners does not increase their ability to reproduce as they are just as likely to lose a fight if a snake of a larger size challenges them.

 Copperhead snakes were also tested to see if loser effects were present.
 This was done by first placing two neutral snakes of about the same size in an arena, and then placing a one-time loser snake against a neutral snake so that the results could be compared.
 It was found that loser effects were present as snakes who had lost previous encounters were more likely to lose again.
 The losing effect in the copperhead snake is so strong that even in encounters where the loser snake was 10% larger, they would always lose if they had more than one previous loss.